Vedat Erenoglu

 It validates human files before ingestion.

-It keeps provenance back to source files.
+It preserves provenance back to source files.

-It detects conflicts between documents.
+It detects conflicts between human documents.

 It validates implementation evidence against project contracts.

-It generates focused context for agents.
+It generates graph-first search results and graph-first context packets for agents.

 The Self-Describing Workspace